A binary encoding of spinors and applications: Binary code

-where $a_l=\left[{a\over 2^l}\right]-2\left[{a\over 2^{l+1}}\right].$ Furthermore, if $n$ is odd, $k=[{n\over 2}]$,
+where $a_l=\left[{a\over 2^l}\right]-2\left[{a\over 2^{l+1}}\right]$.
+Furthermore, if $n$ is odd, $k=[{n\over 2}]$,

+These formulas allow us to make general assertions and perform computations in large dimensions without the use of enormous matrices (recall that the dimension of the $Spin(n)$ representations increases exponentially with $n$).

 {\bf Remark}.
-This approach has an important advantage: the integer encoding of Clifford multiplication in \rf{formula} does not depend on the dimension $n$ for all $p<n$.
-For example, we will always have
+This approach also has an important consequence: while formulas \rf{eq: basic clifford multiplication 1} and \rf{eq: basic clifford multiplication 2} seem to depend on $n$, once we write things down using integers in \rf{formula}, it becomes apparent that Clifford multiplication does not depend on $n$ if $n$ is even.
+For instance, we will always have

-for all $n\geq 6$.
-Furthermore, \rf{formula} does not depend at all on $n$ when $n$ is even.
-As a consequence, one can use \rf{formula} without ever specifying the dimension.
-This allows us to make general assertions and perform computations in large dimensions without the use of enormous matrices (recall that the dimension of the $Spin(n)$ representations increases exponentially with $n$).
-In this way, formula \rf{formula} is somewhat {\em universal}.